hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 A number of (small) interactive and debug partitions are available: `debug_rome`, `debug_milan` and `debug_milan_rhel9` Purpose of these partitions is to quickly get access to a limited number of resources.

+The limitations are a maximum of 5 jobs (running and/or waiting) in queue, only up to 3 running jobs and all running jobs may only allocate a total of 8 CPU cores combined.
 The CPUs are oversubscribed by a factor 4, which may lead to slower then expected run times when the usage is high.
-(XXX check: is this consistently true for all debug partitions?
-XXX)

-The limitations are a maximum of 5 jobs (running and/or waiting) in queue, only up to 3 running jobs and all running jobs may only allocate a total of 8 CPU cores combined.

 Technical details of debug/interactive partitions
 +++++++++++++++++++++++++++++++++++++++++++++++++

-* Partition `debug_rome`
-- XXX nodes, with the same specifications as the nodes in the `cpu_rome` partition family
-- The nodes have one NVIDIA V100 GPU that can be requested for exclusive access (as with the GPU partitions) and also one less powerful GPU (NVIDIA Quadro P1000) that is always available but shared across all jobs on that node.
+Partition `debug_rome` nodes have one NVIDIA V100 GPU that can be requested for exclusive access (as with the GPU partitions) and also one less powerful GPU (NVIDIA Quadro P1000) that is always available but shared across all jobs on that node.

-* Partition `debug_milan`
-- XXX nodes, with the same specifications as the nodes in the `cpu_milan` partition family
-- XXX GPUs ???
-XXX
+Partition `debug_milan` nodes have one NVIDIA L4 GPU that can be requested for exclusive access (as with the GPU partitions) and also one GPU NVIDIA L4 that is always available but shared across all jobs on that node.

-* Partition `debug_milan_rhel9`
+XXX TODO - what about Partition `debug_milan_rhel9` ?
-- See also XXX LINK TO RHEL9 section here XXX
-- XXX nodes, with the same specifications as the nodes in the `cpu_milan_rhel9` partition family
-- XXX GPUs ???
 XXX

 Using the debug/interactive partitions